bshurikan/mpo_nx/README.md

   config.txt              ← wrapper
   sdl2.txt                ← wrapper
   gamecontrollerdb.txt    ← wrapper
-  game.apk                ← built by prep tool from your Origins files libyoyo.so              ← from your Castlevania donor APK assets/                 ← from your Origins files
+  game.apk                ← built by prep tool from your Origins APK libyoyo.so              ← from Origins APK assets/                 ← from your Origins APK
     game.droid
     BGM/
     ...